meltano/meltano-codespace-ready/README.md

         keys: [id]
 ```

-# Step 3 - Test run your tap
+# Step 3 - test run your tap

 Let's test the tap by running: